Mutual visibility in Moore graphs and $(d,2)$-graphs with defect: Mutual-visibility in Moore graphs

 For the Hoffman--Singleton graph, the constraints of the integer program (IP-MV) becomes The integer linear programming implementation in \texttt{Python} yields an optimal value of \textnormal{(IP--MV)} equal to $20$ for the Hoffman--Singleton graph, with a corresponding mutual-visibility set

-of size~$20$.
-The adjacency matrix of the Hoffman--Singleton graph was taken from the function \texttt{hoffman\_singleton\_graph()} in the \texttt{networkx} package. \begin{coro} The maximum size of an induced matching in the Hoffman--Singleton graph is ten. \end{coro} \begin{proof} Note that the Hoffman--Singleton graph $H$ satisfies the hypothesis of Lemma~\ref{P6.lem4}.
-Therefore, by Lemma~\ref{P6.lem5}, a vertex set $S$ is a mutual-visibility set of $H$ if and only if the induced subgraph $H[S]$ is a disjoint union of an induced matching and isolated vertices.
+of size~$20$ where, the vertices are labelled from 0 to 49 and the adjacency matrix of the Hoffman--Singleton graph was taken from the function \texttt{hoffman\_singleton\_graph()} in the \texttt{networkx} package.

+From Corollary~\ref{P6.coro1}, if the graph $G$ is Moore graph of diameter two then every mutual-visibility set induces a disjoint union of an induced matching and isolated vertices.
+The integer programming computation shows that the maximum size of a mutual-visibility set in the Hoffman–Singleton graph is 20.
+This yields the following result on the size of the largest induced matching in Hoffman-Singleton graph. \begin{coro} The maximum size of an induced matching in the Hoffman--Singleton graph is ten. \end{coro} \begin{proof} Note that the Hoffman-Singleton graph $H$ satisfies the hypothesis of Corollary~\ref{P6.coro1}.
+Therefore, by Corollary~\ref{P6.coro1}(iii), a vertex set $S$ is a mutual-visibility set of $H$ if and only if the induced subgraph $H[S]$ is a disjoint union of an induced matching and isolated vertices.
 Hence, for every induced matching in $H$, the set of its vertices forms a mutual-visibility set.
 Consequently, the cardinality of the vertex set of any induced matching is at most the maximum cardinality of a mutual-visibility set.
 Since $\mu(H) \le 20$, no induced matching in $H$ can contain more than $20$ vertices.

-By the integer programming formulation, we established that the maximum size of a mutual-visibility set in the Hoffman--Singleton graph is $20$.
-Furthermore, by Theorem~\ref{th_20}, if $S$ is a mutual-visibility set of the Hoffman--Singleton graph of size $20$, then the induced subgraph $H[S]$ is a disjoint union of ten edges; that is, $H[S]$ forms an induced matching of size~$10$.
-Hence, the maximum size of an induced matching in the Hoffman--Singleton graph is~$10$.
+By the integer programming formulation, we established that the maximum size of a mutual-visibility set in the Hoffman-Singleton graph is $20$.
+Furthermore, by Theorem~\ref{th_20}, if $S$ is a mutual-visibility set of the Hoffman-Singleton graph of size $20$, then the induced subgraph $H[S]$ is a disjoint union of ten edges; that is, $H[S]$ forms an induced matching of size~$10$.
+Hence, the maximum size of an induced matching in the Hoffman-Singleton graph is~$10$.

 \end{proof}